ploomber/sql/course-material/interactive-queries-and-parameterization/make-your-queries-interactive.md

 <!-- #region -->

 #### Question 4 (Hard):
 Consider the `pdays` variable from the bank marketing dataset.
 The value in this column is -1 when the client was not contacted since the previous campaign and an integer > 0 otherwise.
 The marketing manager wants you to create a macro named `dummify` that transforms this numeric variable into a binary categorical variable, named `pdays_dummy`, taking on either "no" if `pdays` = -1 or "yes" otherwise.
-You are also expected to create both a `RadioButtons` selection widget for the transformed categorical variable and a `SelectMultiple` selection widget for the `poutcome` variable to help the manager filter for campaign performance on the fly.
+You are also expected to create both a `RadioButtons` selection widget for the transformed `pdays_dummy` variable and a `SelectMultiple` selection widget for the `poutcome` variable to help the manager filter for campaign performance on the fly.
 Finally, output the rendered query after displaying the tabular results.

-<b>Hint</b> Creating selection widgets within a macro is syntactically different from creating numeric widgets.
-To do so, we need to use a `WITH` clause to create a temporary relation, only available in the query.
-Then, use the temporary relation to call the widget variables in a new SELECT ...
-FROM ...
-WHERE ... query.
-Nested subqueries would work but also make the query hard to read and understand.
-See the `WITH` clause's documentation [here](https://duckdb.org/docs/sql/query_syntax/with.html) for more details.
+<b>Hint</b> Create the selection widgets first, making sure that no SQL statements are present in their code cells.
+Then, use `--save` for creating the macro and `--interact` for using the widgets.
+Make sure to account for both widgets in the `WHERE` clause!

 <!-- #region -->
 <details>